morsheduluofc/MachineLearning/README.md

-# Different Machine Learning Algorithms
+# Machine Learning Algorithms
-This project uses different regression and classification algorithms to predict value and classify the data.
-All dataset are stored in Data folder.
+This project uses different regression and classification algorithms to predict the value and classify the data.
+Dataset are stored in the 'Data' folder.

 ## Regression Algorithms:
-* Linear Regression: We will predict house price based on available features.
+* Linear Regression: It will predict house price based on available features (e.g.,).
 See LinearRegression.ipynb file
 * Polynomial Regression: We will predict salary based on year of experience.
 See PolynomialRegression.ipynb file
 * Support Vector Regression: We will predict marks based on hours of study.
 See SupportVectorRegression.ipynb file
 * Decision Tress Regression: We will predict revenue based on temperature from Icecream Data using tree-based regression.
 See TreeForestRegression.ipynb file